wp-plugins/mowster-tags/readme.txt

 == Upgrade Notice ==

-= 1.30 =
+= 1.40 =
-Stable version for WordPress 3.4
+Plug-in structure redesign, optimized routines.
+Upgrade notifications to administrators if a new version is available.